RI DAILY

 Finally…

 We won’t see the full impact for a while, and experiences elsewhere suggest that congestion pricing will stop only about 20% of the traffic.
-But the air will be that much cleaner, and maybe carpooling will take away a lot of stress.
+But the air will be that much cleaner, and maybe carpooling will take away some stress.

 We’ll keep watching.